What is a Direct Support Professional

 - Paid job training

-RHA offers additional benefits (health, paid vacation, retirement, tuition reimbursement) along with the security of a recession-proof career.
+RHA offers additional benefits (health, retirement, tuition reimbursement) along with the security of a recession-proof career.

 Sixty percent of our DSPs have been with RHA for more than 10 years, providing a safe, supportive, and caring home for our clients.
 RHA provides independence, friendships and engagement along with vital services to ensure a high quality of life for every individual.